PaulRBerg/hardhat-packager/README.md

 ## Description

-This plugin builds on top of TypeChain's [plugin](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat) to prepare your contract artifacts and TypeChain bindings for being deployed to a package registry (e.g.
+This plugin builds on top the [TypeChain plugin](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat) to prepare the contract artifacts and TypeChain bindings for being deployed to a package registry (e.g.
 [npmjs.org](https://npmjs.org)).
-More specifically, it deletes all artifacts and bindings that are not in an allowlist of contracts, minifying the folder structure in the process.
+More specifically, it deletes all artifacts and bindings that are not in an allowlist of contracts, minifying the directory structure in the process.

 ## Installation